lzhangss/SoundShape/README.md

               flim=c(0, 2.5), rotate.Xaxis=60, rotate.Yaxis=40)
 ```

-The `eigensound` function, on the other hand, focus on the acquisition of SM coordinates from multiple `".wav"` files, thus gathering data that can be used for call comparison between species.
+The `eigensound` function, on the other hand, focus on the acquisition of SM coordinates from multiple `".wav"` files.
+For each `".wav"` file on a given folder, `eigensound` will compute spectrogram data and acquire semilandmarks that can be within the sample of species.

 However, all `".wav"` files must be stored on the same folder, which can be created at the current [working directory](http://rprogramming.net/set-working-directory-in-r/).
-In addition, we also create a subfolder to store the upcoming results.
+In addition, we also create a subfolder to store the upcoming outputs from `eigensound`.

 ```r
 # Create folder at current working directory